 Now you’ve got a clear understanding of what you can offer brands and the opportunities you can take advantage of, the next step is to research potential brand partners.

-The process of finding a brand partnership always starts with thorough research.
+The process of finding a brand partnerships always starts with thorough research.
 Make a list of at least five brands you want to partner with.

 3. Build relationships with your chosen brands

 Next up is relationships.
-To build a brand partnership, you first need to build a relationship with your prospective client.
+To build a brand partnerships, you first need to build a relationship with your prospective client.

 4. Make your pitch clear